qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 .. tip:: **Core and external plugins**

-   |qg| plugins are implemented either as **Core Plugins** or **External Plugins**.
+   QGIS plugins are implemented either as **Core Plugins** or **External Plugins**.
-   **Core Plugins** are maintained by the |qg| Development Team and are automatically part of every |qg| distribution.
+   **Core Plugins** are maintained by the QGIS Development Team and are automatically part of every QGIS distribution.
 They are written in one of two
    languages: C++ or Python.
    **External Plugins** are currently all written in Python.
 They are stored in external repositories and are maintained by the individual authors.

-Detailed documentation about the usage, minimum |qg| version, home page, authors, and other important information are provided for the 'Official' |qg| Repository at http://plugins.qgis.org/plugins/.
+Detailed documentation about the usage, minimum QGIS version, home page, authors, and other important information are provided for the 'Official' QGIS Repository at http://plugins.qgis.org/plugins/.
 For other external repositories, documentation might be available with the external plugins themselves.
 In general, it is not included in this manual.